-IC Markets (EU) Ltd, operates mainly-in Europe, offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").
-It has 7 employees located in its offices in Cyprus.
+The Company mainly operates in Europe, offering MiFID II regulated financial instruments with a particular focus on Foreign Exchange ("Forex") and Contracts for Difference ("CFDS").
+It has 8 employees located in Cyprus on a full time basis.

-The Company pursues a stable business model, trying to maintain a well-balanced capital allocation in its operations and geographically balanced strategy with a diversified customer base.
+The Company pursues a stable business model, trying to maintain a well-balanced allocation in its operations and geographically balanced strategy with a diversified customer base.
 Furthermore, it ensures that compliance rules are strictly respected, especially in the area of anti-money laundering and counterterrorism financing.